AllenInstitute/Human_all_active_models_EAP/README.md

 ### Run simulations

    * Install bmtk and create an enviroment(for example, we named it "bmtk_ateam").
 Please follow the instructions in this [link](https://github.com/AllenInstitute/bmtk).

-   * Compile the modfiles
+   * Compile the modfiles.
 After installing bmtk, run
       ```sh
       cd examples/biophys_components/mechanisms
       nrnivmodl modfiles/ # this should create a directory x86_64
       ```
       If you have trouble in this step, make sure you have deleted "x86_84" before compling the modfiles.

+   * Run simulations.

       In the folder "571654895_example", run the simulations using the following commands:
       ```